noobboon7/TutorialsAndCheatsheets/DynamicProgramming/notes.md

 - seed the trivial answer into the table
 - iterate through the table
 - fill further position based of the current position

+## closing notes

+- notice any overlapping subproblems
+- decide what is the trivially smallest input
+- think recursively to use Memoization
+- think iteratively to use Tabulation
+- draw a strategy first!!!